Vysh787/JPM-Simple-stock-market/README.md

 ###Swagger GUI-

-The swagger GUI can be accessed at
+The swagger GUI can be accessed at,

         http://localhost:9192/stock-market-api/swagger-ui.html
 Using the swagger UI, the rest API’s can be invoked by passing the request body/params.